Practice Relaxation To Improve Every Part of Your Life

 Both beginner and advanced meditators often overlook relaxation techniques as the foundation of successful meditation practice.
 While meditation itself induces relaxation, ideally, you begin your practice in a relaxed state.

+When you meditate from a relaxed baseline, you advance more rapidly into the state of meditation and experience the intended benefits of that meditation technique more directly.
 For example, if your purpose is to develop your vital energy (prana) for self-healing, prana techniques require you to direct your breath into specific parts of your body.
 Tension will block the flow of oxygen and energy into those areas and reduce the benefits of the practice.
-Whereas if you start prana meditations in a relaxed state, you achieve the benefits more rapidly.
+However, if you start prana meditations in a relaxed state, you will achieve the benefits more rapidly.

 As for the desire to reach higher states of consciousness, which advanced meditators seek, stress and tension obstruct this possibility.
 If your body-mind is tense, you may become distracted, ungrounded, or lost in the escape experience, which is not ideal when seeking higher states of meditation.
 Relaxation and grounding support the attainment of higher meditative experience.

-Spontaneous Relaxation Versus Intentional Relaxation
+Spontaneous Relaxation versus Intentional Relaxation

+Spontaneous relaxation is conditional; it relies on a relaxed environment or situation free of demands.
+Intentional relaxation is unconditional; you induce a relaxed state of body-mind at will.
 Dr. Swami Shankardev and I created the Relaxation-Meditation Course to teach the essential skills and knowledge of relaxation.

 Relaxation-Meditation Online Course